Sacramento Elder Abuse and Nursing Home Neglect Attorney Sean Laird’s Articles About Neglect & Abuse:

 The two bills face a critical fight this week.
 AB 2236 will next be heard on the Senate floor, and the full Assembly will hear SB 911.
 To find your state senator and contact information, visithttp://senate.ca.gov/senators.
 To find your state assembly member and contact information, visithttp://assembly.ca.gov/assemblymembers.

 “Reach out to them and ask them to vote yes on these bills that protect the elderly people that mean so much in our lives.
 These bills have Stop EA’s full support,” Laird said.

 Although California has a set of rules that seek to regulate the behavior of assisted living facilities, these regulations are virtually meaningless when not enforced or enforced with fines that have absolutely no financial impact on large, for-profit assisted living facility corporations that have policies which have the potential to lead to widespread neglect of residents.

-Sean Laird joins the Stop EA campaign, a California law firm and collection of elder advocates founded by three experienced elder abuse attorneys, seeks justice for families whose loved one’s have been harmed in these facilities and to make sure that the same thing does not happen to the next vulnerable, unsuspecting family.
+Sean Laird is a California lawyer who seeks justice for families whose loved one’s have been harmed in these facilities and attempts to ensure that the same thing does not happen to the next vulnerable, unsuspecting family.

-Those who are concerned about the quality of care their loved ones may be receiving in one of these facilities can obtain a free, private case evaluation from Mr. Laird by calling 916-441-1636 or Stop EA by calling 1-866-864-1800.
+Those who are concerned about the quality of care their loved ones may be receiving in one of these facilities can obtain a free, private case evaluation from Mr. Laird by calling 916-441-1636 .